carpentries-incubator/ml4bio-workshop/_episodes/03-decision-trees.md

 This makes decision trees intuitive.
 One of the benefits is that we can clearly see the path of questions and answers we took to get to the final prediction.
 For example, a doctor might use a decision tree to decide which medicine to prescribe based on a patient's responses about their symptoms.
-Or in the case of T-cells, a decision tree can predict whether or not a T cell is active or quiescent.
+Or in the case of T-cells, a decision tree can predict whether a T-cell is active or quiescent.

 <p align="center">
 <img width="450" src="https://raw.githubusercontent.com/gitter-lab/ml-bio-workshop/gh-pages/assets/decision%20tree1.jpg">